Biden’s new student loan relief plan — and its legal challenges — face a long road

 “You can’t just take authority that was given to the department to compromise debt in a different kind of way and use that as authority to forgive debt for policy reasons,” Chenoweth said of the new plan.
 “So I think as long as they’re on that path, they’re likely to run into a Supreme Court backstop at some point.”

-Others, however, aren’t so sure new challenges would also eventually reach the 6-3 conservative majority high court.
+Others, however, aren’t so sure new challenges would manage to reach the 6-3 conservative majority high court.

 “Remembering that there were originally over a dozen cases were challenging the August plan and most of them failed,” said Persis Yu, deputy executive director and managing counsel for Student Borrower Protection Center, which had joined a brief backing the Biden administration in the prior case.